The NCCS User Services Group

 You can only request a userid modification if you maintain your existing NCCS userid on at least one NCCS computing system both before and after your requested modification has been processed.
 You can not request a userid modification if you do not already have access to an NCCS computing system.
 If you do not have access to any NCCS computing system, you can only request a userid addition (cf. item 1a of the form).
 You can not request a userid modification if the modification requested would remove your NCCS userid completely from all NCCS computing systems.
 If you wish to remove your NCCS userid completely from all NCCS computing systems, you can only request a userid deletion (cf. item 1c of the form).

 Enter your NCCS userid, and state the nature of the modification on the blanks provided.
-Refer, if necessary, to Section II of the form.
+If necessary, refer to Section II of the form.

 Item 1c: Userid Deletion